hkalexling/mango-website/docs/README.md

 #### Highly customizable

-Mango has a long list [configuration options](/Readme/?id=config) while offering sane default values to them.
+Mango has a long list of [configuration options](/Readme/?id=config) while offering sane default values to them.
 Mango has a built-in [MangaDex](https://mangadex.org/) downloader, but you can easily install [official](https://github.com/hkalexling/mango-plugins) or third-party plugins to download from other sites.

 ## Quick Start